Uzair-DeVops/Assignment.Python/Assignments/test.md

     print(f"Great job! {sum(num_list)} number is not a prime number.")
 ```
 - **Purpose**: To check if the sum of the favorite numbers is a prime number and inform the user accordingly.

+---

+This markdown file should cover all the steps your code goes through!
+Let me know if you need any more details or changes.